Eddie Morales

-Heriberto "Eddie" Morales Jr. (born January 24, 1975) is an American attorney and politician.
-He has represented the 74th District in the Texas House of Representatives since 2021.
-He is a member of the Democratic Party.
+Heriberto "Eddie" Morales Jr. (born January 24, 1975) is a Democratic member of the Texas House of Representatives.
+He is an attorney and has represented the 74th District since 2021.
+District 74 includes 770 miles of the U.S.-Mexico border encompassing 11 counties ranging from Maverick County to El Paso County.
+These include Maverick, Kinney, Val Verde, Terrell, Brewster, Presidio, Jeff Davis, Reeves, Culberson, Hudspeth, and El Paso Counties.
+Cities within the district include Eagle Pass, Del Rio, Alpine, Marfa, Pecos, and east El Paso.

 Early life, education, and career

 Born in Piedras Negras, Coahuila, Mexico in 1975, Morales graduated from Eagle Pass High School in Eagle Pass, Texas in 1993.
 He subsequently attended the University of Texas at Austin, where he received a BA in Political Science and a double minor in Business and Spanish in 1997.
-Morales later earned his Juris Doctor from the St. Mary's University School of Law in 2000.
-Since then Morales has worked for Langley & Bannack back in Eagle Pass.
-During his high school years, he helped at his family's business, Piedras Negras Tortilla Factory in Eagle Pass.
+Morales later earned his Juris Doctor from St. Mary's University School of Law in 2000.
+Since then, Morales has worked for Langley & Bannack in Eagle Pass, where he is currently a partner and member of the management board.
+He previously served as president of the Maverick County Bar Association and is a City Attorney for the cities of Eagle Pass and Brackettville.
+He is the owner of his family's tortilla factory business, Piedras Negras Tortilla Factory in Eagle Pass, where he has worked since high school.

-Elections
+Texas House of Representatives

 Morales announced in November 2019 to run for the Texas House of Representatives District 74th seat, that was being held by Poncho Nevárez at the time.
 Representative Nevárez announced in late 2019, that he would not seek re-election for the 87th legislature.
-Morales won the 2020 election for the seat against Ruben Falcon (a Republican) with 53.9% of the vote in November 2020.

-Morales ran for re-election in 2022 against Katherine Parker (Republican) and won with 55.7% of the vote.
+He was appointed in 2023 by Texas Speaker of the House Dade Phelan and again in 2025 by Speaker Dustin Burrows as Vice Chair of the House Energy and Resources Committee.

+Legislative Committees

+Morales is currently serving as a member of the following committees: